flapjackstan/flapjackstan.github.io/_pages/cv-resume.md

 Maintained and updated over 10 databases that fed into various dashboards and reports using tools such as Tableau, Google Suite, and ArcGIS for Developers.
 <ul>
 <li>
-Developed map features for LA City i-team vaccination dashboard utilizing R, Shiny, and Leaflet.
+Built a  vaccination dashboard for the LA City Mayor's Offices utilizing R, Shiny, and Leaflet.
 </li>
 </ul>

 <ul>
 <li>
-Assisted in analyzing COVID19 contact tracing data for the LA County Department of Public Health providing insight on interview characteristics.
+Analyzed COVID19 contact tracing data for the LA County Department of Public Health providing insight on interview characteristics.
 </li>
 </ul>